Perennials for fall

 Heritage perennials

-At one time, ornamental plants were grown alongside medicinal plants, herbs and berries.
-This plot presents various perennial species and a few annuals that were available in Quebec before 1920, along with a number of shrubs that are also part of our horticultural heritage.
+At one time in our gardens, ornamental plants were grown alongside medicinal plants, herbs and berries.
+This flowerbed of the Perennial Garden presents various perennial species, a few annuals, and some shrubs that were available in Quebec before 1920.
 Some of these species date back to the days of New France.

 Heritage plants are increasingly popular today – people use them to add a special cachet to old properties or simply as a way of connecting with the past.
 While some of these plants are no longer used by gardeners, many species and cultivars are commercially available and can add a historical touch to a home garden.
-The perennials here are tested performers: they are not invasive and in many cases are more disease-resistant than their ancestors.
+The perennials of this flowerbed are tested performers: they are not invasive and in many cases are more disease-resistant than their more modern descendants.